London Wales London is an audax ride and audax rides are different.

 - Walford (Gloucestershire)

-Completing an audax, like London Wales London, brings few rewards or badges, it earns you the personal satisfaction that you have taken on a challenge like no other.
+Completing an audax, like London Wales London, brings few rewards or badges, it earns you the personal satisfaction that you have taken on an endurance challenge like no other.

 More on audax

-When they’re not riding, audaxers can’t seem to stop writing about their hobby.
+When they’re not riding, audaxers can’t seem to stop telling their stories.

 Some inspiring reading can be found at: